 After wasting five years of my short career span , I figured out that there was no problem with my job.
-It was me who needed to do some urgent introspection.
+It was me who needed to do some urgent introspection and be a bit visceral in life then.
 And slowly I found an inner voice asking and answering me the below questions:

 Q.1: What is your problem?